 Are you looking for screening, contact tracing, testing, case management, and vaccine management tools for your organization?
 Book a demo to learn more about our solution!

 What should employers know about the new variants of COVID-19?
-How should management teams prepare for an increased number of cases?
+How can management teams prepare for new strains?

 News and Updates on the COVID-19 Variants

 There are 6 highly transmissible variants: B.1.1.7 (Alpha), B1.351 or 501Y.V2 (Beta), P.1 (Gamma), B.1.427(California), B.1.429 (Epsilon), and B.1.617 (Delta)